jfcloutier/karma_system/research_fellowship/notebook.md

 ## August 20, 2025

 Better framing for experiences and a rethink of the possible types of experiences.
-Clearer integration with wellbeing, causal theories and affordances.
+Clearer integration with wellbeing, causal theories and plans.

 ## August 1, 2025